Previously, I published a post about the largest crocodiles ever recorded. All sizes in that post were recorded in

-Before reading the post, keep in mind that the list given below can change at any time with any newly found fossil.
-Due to the absence of a complete enough skeleton in most cases, the numbers given are estimates.
+Before reading the largest prehistoric crocodile list below, keep in mind that the list given below can change at any time with any newly found fossil.
+Due to the absence of a complete enough skeleton in most cases, the numbers given are mostly estimates.

-A common method to estimate the size of crocodiles and crocodile-like reptiles is the use of the length of the skull measured in the midline from the tip of the snout to the back of the skull table since in living crocodilians there is a strong correlation between skull length and total body length in subadult and adult individuals irrespective of their sex.
+And how are these estimates made?
+A common method to estimate the size of crocodiles and crocodile-like reptiles is the use of the length of the skull measured in the midline from the tip of the snout to the back of the skull table since in living crocodilians there is a strong correlation between skull length and total body length in subadult and adult individuals.

 Euthecodon